nileshgorai-byte/hotel-booking-cancellation-analysis-python/README.md

 -   `hotel_booking_report.pdf` --- Exported report summarizing findings
     and visualizations.
 -   `data/` --- Folder containing the dataset(s) used for the analysis.
+-   `images/` --- Folder containing the images used in the README.md file.

 ---